yoyostudy/yoyostudy.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>

-My research interest includes Trustworthy AI.
+I'm a 1st year PhD student in Computer Science at Simon Fraser University, fortunate to be supervised by Dr. Linyi Li.

+My research spans theory and practice: focusing on model structure, trustworthy AI, and reinforcement learning in theory, and on socially responsible AI—covering red teaming, safety, and social impacts in practice.

 # 🔥 News
-- *2025.06*: &nbsp;🎉 Participated in a hackathon with developers from my team at SAP.
+- *2025.06*: &nbsp;🎉🎉 Participated in a hackathon with developers from my team at SAP about AI model governance.

 # 📝 Publications